pacslab/SLAppMdlOpt/README.md

 # SLAppMdlOpt
-This is the reproducible repository for the paper "Fine-Grained Performance and Cost Modeling and Optimization for Serverless Applications."
+This is the reproducible repository for the paper "Fine-Grained Performance and Cost Modeling and Optimization for FaaS Applications."
 This repository includes all algorithms, modules, scripts, and experimental results presented in the paper.

 ## Overview of the methodology